anthonyjsaab/UniversityKnowledgeHub/README.md

 * A reporting system should be made available.

 * An easy setup process should be developed to let the different universities deploy their own instances quickly and seamlessly.
 For example, course names should be customized.

+* UI has a large room for improvement.